Canadian man living in California wrongfully registered to vote

 "We have worked quickly with the Department of Technology to correct these errors and have also updated the programming and added additional safeguards to improve this process," DMV Director Jean Shiomoto said in a statement.

-In addition, the revelations in the audit have prompted California's secretary of state Alex Padilla to demand a new investigation into the DMV.
+In addition, the revelations in the audit have prompted Alex Padilla, California's Secretary of State, to demand a new investigation into the DMV.

-"I didn't want the DMV to get away with the statement that they fixed their problems," he said.
-"I also didn't want the current administration to be able to, in the future, turn around and say they lost seats in California because 2 million voters shouldn't have been registered that voted."
+"I didn't want the DMV to get away with the statement that they fixed their problems," Marquis said.
+"I also didn't want the current administration to be able to, in the future, turn around and say they lost seats in California because two million voters shouldn't have been registered that voted."